Courage the Cowardly Dog: Creation

 Series creator John R. Dilworth in 2014.

 Originally, Courage the Cowardly Dog was created as a seven-minute animated short, "The Chicken from Outer Space".
-Dilworth started the animated short with Hanna-Barbera, sponsored by Cartoon Network and introduced Courage.
+John R. Dilworth created the Courage animated short with his studio, Stretch Films, for Cartoon Network's What a Cartoon! showcase, which was executive produced by Hanna-Barbera.
 Dilworth graduated with a Bachelor of Fine Arts from the School of Visual Arts in New York in 1985.
 He became an art director and founded his own animation studio, Stretch Films, in 1991, and incorporated in 1994.
 The character of Courage grew out of an earlier character of Dilworth's called Hamilton, who appeared in Smart Talk with Raisin, a pilot Dilworth created for MTV.

 The animated short was shown as one of the episodes of Cartoon Network's World Premiere Toons in 1996, a Hanna-Barbera Cartoons innovation by then-president Fred Seibert.
 The short served as a de facto pilot for the future series.
 The original animated short had no dialogue except for one line spoken by Courage, who had a more authoritative voice akin to Jackie Mason than in the series.
 It was uttered by voice actor Howard Hoffman who also provided all the other vocal sounds and effects for the short.
 An alien chicken was the villain in this short, who later reappears in the series to seek revenge.
 His sons also attempt to seek revenge in an even later episode.
 The short was nominated for the Academy Award for Best Animated Short Film at the 68th Academy Awards, but lost to the Wallace and Gromit short film A Close Shave.

 Sound design

 When deciding on sound effects, Dilworth tried to avoid pre-made stock sounds.
 He contributed a substantial amount of new material to sound designer Michael Geisler and only looked for sounds that made him laugh.
 The composition of the series' music relied on what was being portrayed: suspense, comedy, or action.
-The production crew worked together to come up with new music for the series that had not previously been used.
+The production crew collaborated on original music for the series.
 There were a few sections on one particular piece that Dilworth exceptionally liked.
 The production crew was able to isolate these sections and expand them into a usable theme.

 Original music featured in Courage the Cowardly Dog was composed by Jody Gray and Andy Ezrin.
 Classical music can be heard at times, which pays homage to classic Warner Bros. animation and the scores of Carl Stalling.
 In several episodes, Gray arranged various famous classical pieces, such as Wagner's "Ride of the Valkyries", and wrote up to 15 songs.